alexmclain/mnf_update/2 - Preparing Primary Data/README.md

 symmetric 95% CI.
 Once the transformation was identified, the SSE can be estimated.

-For surveys without SSE’s or 95% CI’s, they were predicted using a linear mixed model on the log transformed SSE values.
-The SSE model was fitted using the surveys that had complete data on SSE, survey type, prevalence and sample size.
-The fitted model was then used to estimate the SSE for surveys that were missing SSE.
-To limit the impact studies with missing SSE on the analysis, a conservative prediction of SSE was used where one standard error was added to the predicted SSE values.
+For data sources without SSE’s or 95% CI’s, they were predicted using a linear mixed model on the log transformed SSE values.
+The SSE model was fitted using the data sources that had complete data on SSE, prevalence and sample size.
+The fitted model was then used to estimate the SSE for data sources that were missing SSE.

 ##### Script Sections